 Born in 1950 in Sondrio, Italy

-Conflict and FormIn 2020-21 I will develop my research project on tragic form, investigating the kind of conflicts that arise within a homogeneous culture (the same city, state, or family), and that usually lead to the death of one (or both) of the antagonists.
-In this perspective, tragedy functions as an ideal small-scale model for those uncanny struggles to death - most radically, civil wars - that are one of the salient aspects of human societies.
+Dimensions of Tragic ConflictIn 2022–23, I will return to my long-term research project on tragic form, which I see as a small-scale model for those uncanny struggles to the death – most radically, civil wars – that are one of the salient aspects of human societies.

 Moretti, Franco.
 “Network Theory, Plot Analysis.”
 In Distant Reading, 211–240.
 London: Verso, 2013.